avouros/Code-KMeans-benchmark/README.md

-This repository contains the code used to produce the results of the manuscript: **[An empirical comparison between stochastic and deterministic centroid initialisation for K-Means variations](https://arxiv.org/abs/1908.09946)**.
-This branch contains code to generate the extra results (Weiszfeld's algorithm) which used in the PhD dissertation (citation pending...).
+This repository contains the code used to produce the results of the manuscript: **[An empirical comparison between stochastic and deterministic centroid initialisation for K-Means variations](https://arxiv.org/abs/1908.09946)**

 ## Generate manuscript results